swiftlang/swift-evolution/proposals/nnnn-package-creation.md

         └── MySourcesTests.swift
 ```

-In this case, SwiftPM will only “fill the gap”, or in other words only add `Source`, `Tests`, and the other files if they are missing.
+In this case, SwiftPM will only “fill the gaps”, or in other words only add `Source`, `Tests`, and the other files if they are missing.

 By default, `swift package init` will use the directory name to define the package name, which can be changed by using the` —name` option.